The Employment Act: Starting Your Business in Singapore

 Last updated: 2021-05-26 (originally published on 2018-09-19) — by Alex Tanglao

 Hiring employees in Singapore is definitely not infringing on any laws.
-However, before do you so, are you aware that as an employer, you have to fulfill certain obligations under the Employment Act in your job agreement before signing?
+However, before do you so, are you aware that as an employer, you have to fulfill certain obligations under the Singapore Employment Act in your job agreement before signing?

 On top of detailing the minimum terms and conditions of employment, the Employment Act also spells out the rights and responsibilities of both employers and employees under a contract of service.
-Moreover, if your employee is a Singapore Citizen or Singapore Permanent Resident, you as an employer is required to pay Central Provident Fund (CPF) contributions for them.
+Moreover, if your employee is a Singapore Citizen or Singapore Permanent Resident, you as an employer are required to pay Central Provident Fund (CPF) contributions for them.

-Here is an overview of the Employment Act that you, as an employer, need to be aware of.
+Here is an overview of the Singapore Employment Act that you, as an employer, need to be aware of.